shaiyon/SubredditBot/README.md

 ## Methodology - the data

-The reddit comment data was collected from [Google BigQuery's public database](https://bigquery.cloud.google.com/dataset/fh-bigquery:reddit_comments), containing comments from as far back as 2005.
+The Reddit comment data was collected from [Google BigQuery's public database](https://bigquery.cloud.google.com/dataset/fh-bigquery:reddit_comments), containing comments from as far back as 2005.
 An SQL query was enough to gather the text needed:
 ```sql
 #legacySQL
 SELECT